In the guide

 If you are selling to a business, they are responsible for the risk of loss or damage to the goods as soon as ownership passes to them.
 This normally happens when payment is made, so you may opt to offer postal insurance to business buyers and you may opt to make an extra charge for this.
 If you do offer postal insurance, the buyer will expect you to make any claim on their behalf when the goods are lost or damaged.

 What if the buyer is dissatisfied?

-If the buyer says that there is a problem with the goods, you should consider whether his claim is justified.
+If the buyer says that there is a problem with the goods, you should consider whether their claim is justified.
 If it is, try to resolve the matter promptly.
 If you believe that the claim is unjustified, contact the buyer and explain why.
 If the buyer is not satisfied with your response, or if you cannot agree a solution between yourselves, the buyer may claim under the auction site's (or payment service's) protection scheme.
-If he has used a debit or credit card, he may ask the card issuer to obtain a refund by processing a chargeback.
+If they have used a debit or credit card, they may ask the card issuer to obtain a refund by processing a chargeback.

 Can I use contract terms to limit my liability?

 Where you sell to a consumer, you cannot use contract terms to limit your liability for supplying faulty or misdescribed goods.
 Any such terms in your contract will have no effect and it may be a criminal offence to display them.
 Where you sell to a business, you can use contract terms to limit your liability, but only if the exclusion is reasonable.

 See 'Unfair contract terms' for more information.Back to top